samanthaweglinski/AirBnB/API_doc.md

 * Require Authentication: true
-* Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user
+* Require proper authorization: Booking must belong to the current user or the Property must belong to the current user
 * Request
   * Method: DELETE
   * URL: /bookings/:bookingId